hivelocity/cluster-api-provider-hivelocity/docs/book/src/developer/tilt-setup.md

 When Tilt is started (everything is green), you can create a Hivelocity cluster with the corresponding button (at the top) in Tilt.

-You can use `make watch` to see the output of relevant `kubectl` commands.
+You can use `make watch` to see the output of relevant `kubectl` commands and the tail of the controller.

 More: [Logging](logging.md)